-Cross-shore beach erosion modelling was undertaken using the USACE's SBEACH 2D [11] model and the adjusted July 2007 storm event as per Ocean Beach.
+Cross-shore beach erosion modelling was undertaken using the US Army Corps of Engineering's SBEACH 2D [11] model and the adjusted July 2007 storm event as per Ocean Beach.
 However, at Peaceful Bay two typical beach profiles were generated at the main Swimming Beach in Peaceful Bay and the beach north of the boat ramp in Foul Bay (Northern Beach).
 The results of the erosion modelling are shown in Table 2.4.